Introduction: DIY - Motorcycle Air Horn Install Upgrade - 2017 Kawasaki Ninja 650 / Z650

 Hopefully the horn worked on your first try.
 If not go back and take a look at the fuse (you'll need at least a 20 Amp fuse) and how you wired the relay.
 There isn't that much to go wrong so you'll solve it sooner rather than later.

 Now would be the time to reinstall the Engine Mount Bolt.
-The correct torque for the Engine Mount bolt is 32 lb/ft.
+The correct torque for the Engine Mount bolt is 32 lb/ft, so use a torque wrench.
 Rotate the Horn Mounting Bracket to the angle you like most prior to torquing it down.

 Step 22: Reinstall the Fairings and Enjoy!